 Consortium on Neurodevelopmental Studies of Autism Spectrum and Related Disorders

-The Columbia University Consortium on Neurodevelopmental Studies of Autism Spectrum and Related Disorders is jointly-sponsored by CPRC, the Sackler Institute for Developmental Psychobiology, the Translational Neuroscience Initiative, the Department of Psychology, and the Zuckerman Mind Brain Behavior Institute (Z-MBBI).
+The Columbia University Consortium on Neurodevelopmental Studies of Autism Spectrum and Related Disorders is jointly-sponsored by CPRC, the Institute for Developmental Psychobiology, the Translational Neuroscience Initiative, the Department of Psychiatry, and the Zuckerman Mind Brain Behavior Institute (Z-MBBI).
 Founded in 2014, this multidisciplinary research consortium seeks to identify early developmental trajectories associated with autism and related neurodevelopmental disorders.
 The consortium meets monthly to share research findings, to surface critical unanswered questions about the pre-symptomatic antecedents of autism and related disorders, and to develop strategies to address those questions.
 The group represents an unusual integration of population health experts, social scientists, and biological scientists with expertise in human development and animal models.

-Fragile Families and Child Wellbeing
+Future of Families and Child Wellbeing